babylonhealth/ios-playbook/TechnicalDocuments/Proposals/BabylonDesignLibrary.md

 The idea behind this is to have reusable components with a predefined stylesheet displaying different data.
 The benefit of having a design library is
-1. to develop new UIs faster
+1. to develop new UIs faster.
 2. to catch inconsistencies in the UI due to a deisgn flaw or due to an engineering mistake.

 The requirement is to cover most of the common use cases and *not* to extend to edge cases.
 Also we must reuse our current tools like `Bento`

 ## Proposed solution
-We can introduce a new service which will be responsible for creating these components following the semantics of the design styleguide which will be provided to us.
+We can introduce `AppearenceService` which will be responsible for creating these components following the semantics of the design styleguide which will be provided to us.

-The purpose of this service isn't to expose the full potential of `Bento` components but to follow the given design guidelines.
-This is an example.
+The purpose of  `AppearenceService` isn't to expose the full potential of `Bento` components but to follow specific design guidelines.
+As an example of this is:
+A `Bento` component supports different behaviours like  `Deletable` the goal of this proposal isn't to replicate them or to make a wrapper around them but to follow specific design guidelines and to offer reusable UI elements.

-Also with this service we want to limit the exposure of specific components, in order to be able to introduce
+Also with `AppearenceService` we want to limit the exposure of specific components, in order to be able to introduce
 drastic design changes in the future as easy as possible.
+For example `AppearenceService.Appearence.makeButton` returns `AnyRenderable` instead of `Component.Button` because in the future we may decide that we need to use a different button component.
+We want to depend on abstractions.

-Furthermore, this service can also host alerts, custom viewcontroller animations, etc.
+Furthermore, `AppearenceService` can also host alerts, custom viewcontroller animations, etc.

 ``` swift
 final class AppearenceService {